amaliak/mexBBFMM3D_easy/README.md

 In this guide, we will demonstrate BBFMM3D with an example of multiplication of a Gaussian covariance matrix Q (termed as Gaussian kernel) with a matrix H, and we will then apply randSVD of the Gaussian kernel for a small and large case, with and without BBFMM3D respectively.
 The methods given here can also be applied for other smooth kernels (see section [__Appendix__](#ref_app)).

 If you use this code, please cite the following <a href="http://www.sciencedirect.com/science/article/pii/S0021999109004665">paper</a> : Fong, William, and Eric Darve.
-"The black-box fast multipole methodshod."
+"The black-box fast multipole method."
 Journal of Computational Physics 228, no. 23 (2009): 8712-8725.

 ###2.
 DIRECTORIES AND FILES